 While the idea of keeping track of every single trade, decision, and outcome appears tedious, it could help achieving trading consistency and long-term profitability.

-In this article I’ll explain the importance of having a trading journal and its benefits for your trading psychology.
+In this article I’ll explain why it is crucial to develop the habit of keeping a trading journal and its benefits for your trading psychology.
 I will also attach a template for you to download and use.
 Feel free to adjust it to fit your trading style.

 The Importance of Keeping a Trading Journal